 Enjoy Breakfast with the Birds

-Due to limited car parking, enter Hird Swamp at the southern end from Borella Road and follow the signs to the carpark.
+Due to limited car parking space, please enter the wetland from Bott Road and follow the signs to the carpark.
 Participants will be transferred by bus from the car park to the site.

 “Breakfast with the Birds is free, but registration is essential as places are limited,” Ms Russell said.